DavidNovoaP/OCENCH/readme.md

 # OCENCH: A One-Class Classification method based on Expanded Non-Convex Hulls

 OCENCH is a One-Class Classification and Anomaly Detection method based on the use of random projections of the original data space to reduce their complexity (Figure 1), followed by a process based on  Delaunay triangulation to geometrically represent the normal class in these low-dimensional spaces through subdivisible and expandable non-convex hulls (Figure 2).
 The limits of the normal class are iteratively adapted during the training phase.
 This process is carried out based on a normalized parameter (*l*) that controls the adjustment level and can be easily tuned by the user for each scenario.
 Furthermore, if in a low-dimensional space the normal class cannot be accurately represented by a single non-convex hull, it will be subdivided as many times as necessary to fit the shape of the data.
 The developed OCENCH algorithm allows working with non-convex data sets in a novel way, offering a robust behavior and remarkable performance, positioning itself as an alternative for both convex and non-convex problems.

 <img src="https://raw.githubusercontent.com/DavidNovoaP/OCENCH/main/figures/figure1.png" width="700">

-> Figure 1: Instead of calculating the convex hull of a point cloud in the original space (upper part of Figure 1), the point cloud is projected to two-dimensional spaces in which the calculation of the convex hull is affordable (bottom of Figure 1).
-1).
-Anomalous data (red) will be outside the normal limits in one of the projections.
+> Figure 1: Instead of calculating the convex hull of a point cloud in the original space (upper part of Figure 1), the point cloud is projected into two-dimensional spaces in which the calculation of the convex hull is affordable (bottom of Figure 1).
+Anomalous data (red) will ideally lie outside the normal limits in some of the projections.

 <img src="https://github.com/DavidNovoaP/OCENCH/blob/main/figures/figure2.jpg" width="400">

-> Figure 2: The non-convex hull can be easlily computed in this 2-D spaces.
-Iteratively, separated regions will be splitted if necesssary.
+> Figure 2: Characterization of two separate point regions using OCENCH: (a) Projected data set; (b) Initial convex hull; (c) Pruned non-convex hull; (d) Subdivided non-convex hulls.

 ## Install
 OCENCH can be installed from [PyPI](https://pypi.org/project/ocench/) using the command: